Research Interests

 • Clarke Water Prize.
 National Water Research Institute.
 2011

-• AAAS Fellows.
-American Association for the Advancement of Science, The.
+• AAAS Fellow.
+American Association for the Advancement of Science.
 2009

 • Stansell Family Distinguished Research Award.
 Duke University.
 2009